 If you are struggling to find a place for your child in a school, you should contact TUSLA, the Educational Welfare Service for Child & Family.
 Their contact details for the different regions can be found on www.tusla.ie

 Can my child attend a Catholic School if they are not Catholic?

 Over 90% of Irish schools are under the patronage of the Catholic church.
 Therefore, it is very common for children of non-Catholic backgrounds to attend catholic schools.
 If your child has been offered a place in a Catholic school and you are don’t wish them to participate in religious studies you should inform the Principal when enrolling your child and discuss how this will be managed within the school.

-on offer in Ireland which are explained here.
+">different types of school on offer in Ireland which are explained here

 Will I have to pay school fees?

 The vast majority of Primary Schools are state funded and parents do not have to pay tuition fees.
 Parents / Guardians are responsible for covering the cost of school uniforms, books, tours etc. If you cannot afford the cost of these items then you may be entitled to the Back to School Clothing and Footwear allowance